AnoopAlias/AUTOM8N/docs/_build/html/_sources/mod_remoteip.txt

 mod_remoteip
 ============

-One of the backend nDeploy support is PROXY to httpd .
+One of the backend XtendWeb support is PROXY to httpd .
 You must setup mod_remoteip to provide httpd with the correct IP of clients and modify apache logging settings ``yum -y install ea-apache24-mod_remoteip``